 What Customers Want from Customer Service

-This list covers about half of the stats we gathered from the survey.
-For even more actionable information, including data based on gender, age and industry, download our 53 Brand Communication Stats infographic.
+We gathered 53 stats in total from the survey.
+To see all the actionable information, including data based on gender, age and industry, download our 53 Brand Communication Stats infographic.
 That handy guide may have an answer any time you wonder what customers want from customer service in any given instance.